xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/configuration.md

         Custom installers are registered automatically when [classpath scan](scan.md) is enabled.

 `#!java .extensions(Class<?>... extensionClasses)`
-:   Manual extensions registration.
+:   Manual extension registration.
 May be used together with [classpath scan](scan.md) and
     [binding extensions](guice/module-analysis.md#extensions-recognition)

 `#!java .extensionsOptional(Class<?>... extensionClasses)`
-:   Optional extensions registration.
+:   Optional extension registration.
 The difference with `.extensions` is that such extensions
     will be automatically disabled if there are no compatible installers (instead of throwing exception).

 `#!java .bundles(GuiceyBundle... bundles)`